vgmstream/vgmstream/doc/BUILD.md

 vgmstream's FFmpeg builds for Windows remove many unnecessary parts of FFmpeg to trim down its gigantic size, and are also built with the "vgmstream-" prefix to avoid clashing with other plugins.
 Current options can be seen in `ffmpeg_options.txt`.
 Linux usually links to the system's FFmpeg without issues.

+Note that the options above use *libopus*, but you can use FFmpeg's *Opus* by removing `--enable-libopus` and changing `--enable-decoder`'s `libopus` to `opus`. libopus is preferable since FFmpeg's Opus decoding is buggy in some files.

 For GCC simply use autotools (configure, make, make install), passing to `configure` the above options.

 For MSCV it can be done through a helper: https://github.com/jb-alvarado/media-autobuild_suite